The original Call for Abstracts Deadline has passed and submitters have been notified.

 - References and acknowledgements are not needed in this abstract process.

 Presentation Preference: Please choose your preferred method of presentation (Oral, Poster, or Oral or Poster) where indicated.
 Your preference will be noted by the reviewers.
 Final determination will be made by the Program Planning Committee.
+NOTE: This is not applicable for Late Breaking Abstracts, which are only eligible for poster presentations.

 Publication: Abstracts this year will be published on the TERMIS-AM website or in the journal.
 Here you can choose to opt-out of publication.